Commitment & Compensation

 Foremost, the IBC is an intensive student life internship, with student needs being the focus of intern efforts throughout the average program day and evening.
 IBC interns also work as program assistants during the work week.
 Therefore, participants are expected to make a consuming time commitment to the program.
 Interns are strongly discouraged from making personal and social plans in advance of closely learning the program schedule upon their arrival to the internship.

 First-year interns may not take on additional employment or classes during the internship and should refrain from making advance social commitments for that period.
-Interns who attempt to complete significant academic and personal projects over the summer, e.g., studying for the LSAT, might find it extremely difficult to find proper time for the work.
+Interns who attempt to complete significant academic and personal projects over the summer, e.g., studying for the LSAT, would find it extremely difficult to find proper time for the work, and the internship will not accommodate such endeavors.

 During the Seminar, most evenings and weekends will be free.
-However, all interns will work at least one scheduled evening shift during the second week of the Seminar, and preparation for student arrival requires some unscheduled work during evenings and weekends.
+However, preparation for student arrival requires some unscheduled work during evenings and weekends.

 During the Practicum interns have Program Assistant commitments totaling about 20 hours per week.
 Most of those roles occur during the hours of the regular work week.
 Then interns work most evenings in their role as Resident Advisers.
-All interns must observe the curfew of Summer Program students (11:00 pm Sunday - Thursday and midnight Friday - Saturday).
+When the student sessions are active, all interns must observe the curfew of Summer Program students (11:00 pm Sunday - Thursday and midnight Friday - Saturday).

 Interns typically have four nights-off over the course of the Practicum, two of which can be flexibly scheduled.
 Interns do not have to observe curfew on nights-off.
 Whenever needed and available, interns are provided housing separate from the Summer Program for use on nights-off.